 Editor’s note: The Wood Brothers will perform at the Crystal Bay Casino’s Crown Room on Monday, Aug.
-19. Tickets go on sale Friday, May 24.
+19 at 8 p.m.
+Tickets are $25 in advance.
 Here’s a review the band’s show at CBC last March.

 Driving around the lake Wednesday night was like driving through a literal manifestation of Mother Nature having the flu.
 Rain and snow were plopping from the sky, making the road into a swampland of snot, turning a beautiful drive around the lake into a treacherous chore.
 Staying at home under the covers would have been the most logical thing to do under the circumstances.

 And yet the people of Tahoe can be a little crazy about things, especially when it comes to their music.
 The night’s show was sold out and it seemed just about everyone who bought a ticket had braved the conditions and found their way to the Crystal Bay Casino’s Crown Room.
 The room was buzzing with energy as everyone waited for the crown jewel of the evening: The Wood Brothers.